33 Delightful Things to Do in Dubrovnik, Croatia (+ Tips!)

 35 Best Cities to Visit in Europe (Bucket List for City Lovers!)

 One of my favorite memories from our first months of full-time travel is cliff jumping in Dubrovnik, and I highly recommend trying it out.
+(I’m generally terrified of heights, but I pushed through it here and it was worth it!)

 Just be very careful, understand the risks before you participate, and ideally do so under the guidance of a tour guide or local who can show you the safe spots!